sprioleau/pokeme/README.md

 - Input validation for card fields

 ### Supercharged Title Field
 I took the lab further by ⚡️ supercharging the `title` field with a stringified JSON object with all the data needed to render a PokéMe card.
 I then parsed the data comping back from the database in order to render it out into the `Card` component.
-This apprroach also allowed me to store an additional `message` key, where I could store Markdown to be rendered in the UI.
+This approach also allowed me to store an additional `message` key, where I could store Markdown to be rendered in the UI.

 ## Screenshots